Maria Torres-Springer: De Blasio administration

-Eric Adams administration
+Adams administration

 In December 2021, then-New York City mayor-elect Eric Adams named her the incoming deputy mayor for economic and workforce development.
 Torres-Springer and Meera Joshi are the first Asian Americans to serve as deputy mayors of New York City.
 They assumed those positions effective January 1, 2022.

 In December 2023, it was reported that Torres-Springer was influential in fast-tracking FDNY inspection of 50 Hudson Yards-owned by political donor Related Companies-ahead of several schools, apartments, and other buildings.

 In October 2024, Torres-Springer was appointed First Deputy Mayor of New York City after the resignation of Sheena Wright.
 Torres-Springer announced that she would resign from the role on February 17, 2025, leaving office on March 14 after federal prosecutors sought to drop Adams' federal indictment for corruption.

-Zohran Mamdani administration
+Mamdani administration

 In November 2025, Torres-Springer was named a co-chair of mayor-elect Zohran Mamdani's transition team.

 Personal life

 Torres-Springer resided in Brooklyn.
-She is married to Jamie Torres-Springer, president of Construction & Development at the Metropolitan Transportation Authority.
+She is married to Jamie Torres-Springer, commissioner of the Department of Design and Construction (DDC) under Mayor Bill de Blasio and now president of Construction & Development at the Metropolitan Transportation Authority.
 They have two daughters, a 14-year-old and a 10-year-old.
 Torres-Springer speaks some Tagalog and Kapampangan.